 In order to prepare for the risk of declines in stock prices caused by volatile market conditions and worsening economic conditions, we continuously pay attention to fluctuations in the market and also use derivative instruments to hedge market risks.
 If the domestic and international economic environment and stock markets continue to worsen, further losses in the future could have a material adverse impact on our financial condition and results of operations.

-3. Changes in interest rates
+3. Change in interest rates

 In an effort to manage our investment assets in a manner appropriate to our liabilities, which arise from the insurance policies we underwrite, we engage in asset liability management, or ALM, which considers the long-term balance between assets and liabilities in an effort to ensure stable returns.
 Any significant changes in market conditions, such as the increase in volatility of yields, could make our ALM objectives more difficult to achieve and have a material adverse effect on our financial condition and results of operations.
 In addition, if mid- or long-term interest rates were to fluctuate within a significantly lower range, it would make it difficult for us to maintain the current level of profitability and may require us to suspend the sale of additional savings-type insurance products.